chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

   * The password for the username (provided via the `/Username` parameter) the IIS WebApplicationPool will run under;
   * **NOTE:** Automatically generated secure password
 * `/EnterPassword`
-  * This will prompt you to enter the password for the username (provided via the `/Username` parameter) the IIS WebApplicationPool will run under;
+  * This will prompt you to enter the password, during install, for the username (provided via the `/Username` parameter) the IIS WebApplicationPool will run under;
   * **NOTE:** Default Value: Not provided

 ##### Example